What Is Bootstrap?

 Not to be confused with the Bootstrap Protocol.

-Bootstrap is an open-source CSS framework used in frontend web development to create responsive and mobile-friendly websites.
-It consists of a wide collection of responsive HTML and CSS design templates for buttons, cards, alert boxes, tables, columns, typography, input fields, dropdown menus, and more.
-It is designed to simplify the process of creating CSS elements as all developers need to do is add the link to the Bootstrap stylesheet in the head of the HTML document and specify the correct name of the Bootstrap div class.
+Bootstrap is designed to simplify the process of creating CSS elements as all developers need to do is add the link to the Bootstrap stylesheet in the head of the HTML document and specify the correct name of the Bootstrap div class.
 The elements can then be customised by adding internal CSS rules which will overwrite the ones in the external Bootstrap stylesheet.
 Some Bootstrap templates also include JavaScript code so that specific functions can be performed, such as making the design responsive.

-In addition to responsive web design, another advantage of using Bootstrap is that a lot of users have already downloaded and cached the Bootstrap stylesheet from another website.
+In addition to responsive web design, another advantage of using Bootstrap is that most users have already downloaded and cached the Bootstrap stylesheet from another website.
 When visiting websites, the Bootstrap stylesheet will already be cached, speeding up the loading time of the page and reducing the number of requests to the web server.
 It may be cached by a CDN, such as Cloudflare or stored in the local browser cache.

 Example Of Bootstrap